-Create and merge a CSR in Key Vault
+Create and merge a certificate signing request in Key Vault

 Azure Key Vault supports storing digital certificates issued by any certificate authority (CA).
 It supports creating a certificate signing request (CSR) with a private/public key pair.
 The CSR can be signed by any CA (an internal enterprise CA or an external public CA).
-A CSR is a message that you send to a CA in order to request a digital certificate.
+A certificate signing request (CSR) is a message that you send to a CA in order to request a digital certificate.

 For more general information about certificates, see Azure Key Vault certificates.

 If you don't have an Azure subscription, create a free account before you begin.

 Add certificates in Key Vault issued by partnered CAs

 Key Vault partners with the following certificate authorities to simplify certificate creation.

 |DigiCert||Key Vault offers OV or EV SSL certificates with DigiCert||Integration guide|

 |GlobalSign||Key Vault offers OV or EV SSL certificates with GlobalSign||Integration guide|

 Add certificates in Key Vault issued by non-partnered CAs